Skip to content

 Terminal window

-cmakefmt --show-config-path path/to/CMakeLists.txt
+cmakefmt config path path/to/CMakeLists.txt

 A hook or script only sees stdin and ignores my project config